uploadcare/.github/CONTRIBUTING.md

 * Make commits of logical units.
 * Make sure your commit messages are in the proper format.
 * Push your changes to your topic branch in your repository.
-* Submit a pull request to this repository into the appropriate branch:
+* Submit a pull request to this repository into the appropriate branch.
 * The repository team will aim to look at the pull request as soon as possible, provide feedback where required and merge when it is deemed a satisfactory addition.

 **If you're going to build a completely new library, contact us, we're more than willing to help!**